subnero1/website-staging/_posts/2014-03-13-The-Singapore-Autonomous-Underwater-Vehicle-Challenge-is-Back.md

 categories: sauvc
 ---

+The Singapore autonomous underwater vehicle (SAUVC) challenge is back.

 #### What

 Students from around the world undertake the challenge of building an underwater vehicle that has to perform a set of tasks autonomously.
 Tasks include following a path, dropping a ball in a bucket, bumping a flare and locating the exit which is demarcated with two acoustic pingers.
 All this has to be done without surfacing or touching the floor.